At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 PayPal Reader accepting a mobile contactless payment

-When testing it, we found the card reader ergonomic, small, lightweight and sturdy.
-It comes in white or black and can connect with a till drawer, barcode scanner and receipt printer.
-The optional charging dock keeps it in place on a countertop.
+When using it, we found the card reader ergonomic, lightweight and sturdy.
+It comes in white or black and can connect with a till drawer, barcode scanner, receipt printer and optional charging dock keeping it in place on a countertop.
+I do think the new PayPal Reader looks smarter than the old Zettle Reader – the larger screen makes a difference.

-The PayPal Zettle Reader works with the free POS app on most tablets and smartphones.
-It has a product library, transactions overview, basic sales reports and acceptance of cards, cash and gift cards.
-Still, the lack of new features in the app means we can't recommend it for merchants that need an advanced checkout.
+The PayPal Reader works with the free POS app on most tablets and smartphones.
+It has a product library, transactions overview, basic sales reports and acceptance of cards (keyed or via reader) and cash.
+Still, the complete lack of new features in the app means we can’t recommend it as an advanced checkout.

 Accepted cards